 Accomplishments and Ongoing Efforts

-- HYBRID AM vibration suppression technology development using additive manufacturing
+- HYBRID AM vibration suppression technology development.

-- Industry’s demonstration AM recovery/reuse metal powders 7 cycles reduction of waste & cost
+- Industry’s demonstration AM recovery/reuse metal powders 7 cycles reduction of waste & cost.

-- Army C5ISR Universal Spare Parts (Wave-Guide) Reverse engineering capability enhancement
+- Army C5ISR Universal Spare Parts(Wave-Guide) Reverse engineering capability enhancement.

-- AM FeedStock Sustainability Study developing a Circular Economy.
+- AM Feedstock Sustainability Study developing a Circular Economy.